kraudy/ibmi_os/README.md

 The AS/400 evolved into the IBM i platform.
 The OS/400 was renamed to i5/OS and then to the [IBM i](https://en.wikipedia.org/wiki/IBM_i)

+> The AS/400 was later renamed to iSeries and now is called [IBM Power Systems](https://en.wikipedia.org/wiki/IBM_Power_Systems)

 Here starts the IBM I guideline.

 ![alt text](./images/the_green_screen.png)